 How are GETs prepared for their internship, and supported during their stay abroad?

 While still in Germany, GETs participate in preparatory intercultural training.
 This provides them with an introduction to the Scottish educational system and offers them opportunities to contact former GETs.
 Later, during their time in Scotland, they are supported by the Goethe Institute in Glasgow, the SCILT (Scottish National Centre for Languages) the Scottish school authorities and the German Consulate General in Edinburgh.

 Will the internship be accredited as an “Orientierendes or Vertiefendes Schulpraktikum” in Rhineland-Palatinate?

 The internship cannot be accredited as an “Orientierendes or Vertiefendes Schulpraktikum”, as the completion of “Orientierende Schulpraktika” constitutes a precondition for application.
 Besides, “Vertiefende Schulpraktika” may only be performed in Rhineland-Palatinate.
 However, the internship will be accredited as a stay in an English-speaking country, as prescribed by examination regulations.
 Before the beginning of the internship, its succeeding accreditation will be settled by contract within the ERASMUS+ scholarship programme.
 In addition, you may request the registration of the internship in a Diploma Supplement.

 How many places are available?
 Is there a waiting list?

-In the 2016/2017 season, 36 places will be available.
-A maximum of 25 of these places are reserved for students of the JGU, as the University of Mainz also places students from the Universities of Koblenz and Landau.
+The number of available places varies every year.
+Some of these places are reserved for students of the JGU, as the University of Mainz also places students from the Universities of Koblenz and Landau.
 Due to high demand for places, a waiting list will be created.
 While this means that there is the possibility of students moving up on short notice, being on the waiting list is not a guarantee of a place.